 On today’s post I am going to show you a very useful and easy trick to scrape the SERPs with the Chrome Extension which is called Web Scraper.
 In order to use this Chrome Extension you do not need to know how to code as it works in a very intuitive way and you only need need to select those elements that you would like to scrape.
 We are going to use Web Scraper for SERPs scraping but it can actually be used to scrape any website once you know how to work with it.
+However, I must also say that if you would need to scrape the SERPs in a bulk mode for many queries, it is best using proxies as I explain in this article where I used Oxylabs SERPs API and Python for SERPs scraping.

 Apart from scraping the actual rankings in the SERPs for some queries, this Chrome Extension together with some Google operators such as “site:”, “intitle”, “inurl”, etcetera can be very helpful to analyze the type of pages that are indexed from a website.
 In this post from Ahrefs you can find all these operators.